last updated 10/20/2020

 Tent: If I can more than one motorcycle there's no reason I can't have more than one tent, right?
 Here's how this works, at least in my mind.
 After spending a long, rainy weekend in my trusty Eureka 4 Person tent I decided I needed a tent in which I could stand up.
 I did weight and size research regarding tents in which I could stand up.
-Carrying all that information in my head I was wandering around the local Bass Pro Shop and I stumbled on what they now call their Base Pro Shops Eclipse Done Tent.
+Carrying all that information in my head I was wandering around the local Bass Pro Shop and stumbled upon what they now call their Base Pro Shops Eclipse Done Tent.
 It isn't an ultralight tent, it isn't made of space-age material, and I can't park my motorcycle inside.
 What I can do, however, is stand up inside!
 It is liberating to be able to stand up to put on my pants!

 Tent Pegs: I have these listed separately because I couldn't find mine when I re-packed my gear for the 2015 rally season.
 I'm calling out the need for tent stakes separately because its a good thing to make sure you have them packed!
 I bought two of the MSR Ground Hog Stake Kits so I could have extras if needed.